 If you’re planning a trip for the end of summer, start checking out airfare prices now.
 Become familiar with the typical fares so that you can recognize a good deal when you see one.
-Visit Farecast to find out if the cost of your flight will likely rise or fall in the coming weeks, or set airfare alerts to receive an email when your price goes down.
+Visit Indie and play around with dates to find out if the cost of your flight will likely rise or fall in the coming weeks.
 As soon as the price dips into a range you are comfortable with – jump on it.
 Yes, it hurts a little to later find out that the price went even lower, but not as much finding out that you waited too long to buy and now the fare is going to cost much more.

 You can also try the opposite tactic and forgo any advance planning.
 This is not an ideal strategy for those with family or other commitments that make spontaneity difficulty, but if you can be flexible, keep your eyes peeled for last-minute deals.
 Many airlines, hotels, cruises and tour operators offer rock-bottom prices on unfilled inventory at the last minute.

 If your dates aren’t set in stone, always use the “flexible date search” or “weekend search” feature when looking for cheap airfare – you may be surprised by how much a price can fluctuate over a few days.
 Flying to or from an airport slightly farther away, flying midweek, and flying during the middle of the day or later at night can also help decrease the price.

 In Europe particularly, you can often save a lot by flying into a major gateway and then booking a low-cost carrier ticket (or taking the train) to your final destination.
 Just watch out for all the hidden fees and extras on those budget carriers!